 - Avoid running on hard surfaces as much as possible.

 ITBFS does not have to be a life sentence.
-Understanding the risk factors and knowing how to modify them play a key role in ensuring a healthy and safe ITBFS-free life!
+However, understanding the risk factors and modifying them play a key role in ensuring a healthy and safe ITBFS-free life!